isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-what-happens-when-you-squish-a-bed-bug.markdown

 [steamers](https://pestpolicy.com/best-bed-bug-steamer/)
 , or mechanical squashing.
 *When you squash a bed bug, it leaves bed bug eggs, a bloodstain plus a terrible odor. * *Bed bugs, like cooked pea or beans, will be easy to squash.
-But baby bed bugs will be easier to crash - when they've sucked blood. *
+But baby bed bugs will be easier to crash - when they've sucked blood.Â *
-*You may squash or burst bed bugs with your fingers or shoe leaving behind a red stain from the host's blood. * [amazon bestseller="Best Bed Bugs Killers" items="2" template="table"]
+*You may squash or burst bed bugs with your fingers or shoe leaving behind a red stain from the host's blood.Â * [amazon bestseller="Best Bed Bugs Killers" items="2" template="table"]
 ## Details: What Happens When You Squish a Bed Bug?
 When you squash a bed bug that has freshly fed from its host, it'll leave blood and bloodstains on your finger.
 Any bed bug that hasn't sucked blood for some time will have a hard shell - this means that it won't squash easily.